MicrosoftDocs/powerapps-docs/articles/get-started-logic-flow.md

 1. In the **BODY** box, select the **Tweet text** parameter to add a placeholder for it, and then type the end of your message, including any other parameters you want to include.

-8. Near the bottom of the screen, name your logic flow, and then select **Done**.
+1. Near the bottom of the screen, name your logic flow, and then select **Done**.

 	![Select the done button](./media/get-started-logic-flow/done-button.png)

 	The list of your logic flows reflects your changes.

-1. Test your logic flow by tweeting with the keyword you indicated.
+1. Test your logic flow by tweeting with the keyword that you indicated.

 	Within a minute, an email message notifies you of the new tweet.